What marketing activities will be most effective for your small to medium service business?

 ‘It was lovely to meet you last night.
 I enjoyed talking about <whatever we talked about>.
 I especially liked <something they said which was new to you, or an interesting point of view>.
 Here’s a link to the article I mentioned.
 And I hope you don’t mind, I’ve added you to our newsletter because I’d like to stay in touch.
 You can unsubscribe at any time.’

 3 or 4 people wrote back thanking me and saying they were looking forward to the newsletter.
-Which is amazing, because normally people just groan about emails in their inbox, but the personal touch made all the difference.
+This is amazing, because normally people just groan about emails in their inbox, but the personal touch made all the difference.

 4. Leaflet drops